joshvillbrandt/goprohero/docs/API.md

 * `status()` - get status packets and translate them
 * `image()` - get an image and return it as a base64-encoded PNG string
 * `command(param, value)` - send one of the supported commands
-  * check the source for available commands - better documented list to come
 * `test(url)` - a simple testing interface to try out HTTP requests

-The following classmethods are also available:
+The following class methods are also available:

 * `@classmethod config()` - returns a dictionary with the current configuration